deathworlders/online/content/books/deathworlders/chapter-58-gjallarhorn.md

 Gabe suspected he knew, now.
 A mystery closed, albeit never to become public knowledge.

-Sartori had even *wept* on the news as he told the nation all about Guillory’s selfless service and virtuous character, the lying *puta madre.*
+Sartori had even *wept* on the news as he told the nation all about Guillory’s selfless service and virtuous character, the lying *hijo de puta.*

 Well, whatever.
 So the president was the kind of asshole who’d murder a friend and shed crocodile tears.
 So Gabe himself was now firmly out of the loop on national security matters, and Winton was apparently quite comfortable and happy with letting foreign powers, albeit allies, assassinate their own citizens in *her* jurisdiction.